• Skip to primary navigation

 This quantity of dough is enough for a 9 in - 22 cm D / 1 in - 2.8 cm H baking pan with removable bottom.

-2. While you roll the dough, check the size of the pastry vs the size of the pan
+2. With a rolling pin, roll out the dough, checking the size of the pastry vs the size of the pan

 3. Once the pastry is large enough, lay it on the baking pan